Vegan pumpkin recipes for your carving leftovers

 Adjust the quantities of chilli to your personal heat tolerance, or increase the heat a little if you are feeling under the weather.
 Find the full recipe and cooking instructions here.

 Great For …

-This recipe is best for anyone who thinks pumpkin is plain and a little boring in flavour.
+This recipe is one of our favourite uses for pumpkin.
+It’s a great option for anyone who thinks pumpkin is plain and a little boring in flavour.
 The chilli seasoning gives the pumpkin a nice warm spice and the whole dish is so comforting on a dark October evening.
 Plus, Pumpkin & Black Bean Chilli is a one pan dish when it’s poured over jacket potatoes.

 2. Curried Peanut Pumpkin Soup

 Pumpkin soup is perhaps the most common use of pumpkin.
 When we were searching for the best vegan pumpkin recipes to share with you, it was certainly something that most people suggested.
 This amazing soup by food blogger Dianne at Dianne’s Vegan Kitchen is an exciting twist on a common and well-used dish.